CloudCannon/documentation/_posts/2015-07-30-internationalisation-and-performance.md

 *   Link selector in the visual editor got a slight tidy up
 *   Better mobile response for context buttons
+*   Bug preventing share permissions changes when at full shares
 *   The file browser retains your current folder allowing better use of the back button
 *   Additional cache headers on optimised CDN assets
 *   Better permalink detection for HTML visual editing